 The bulk of the credits extended to private merchants were to cover incoming consignments and outgoing cargoes.
-The People's Bank has recently signed agreements loans from the Bank to finance of the People's Democracies. their businesses.
+The People's Bank has recently signed agreements with various trade guilds.
+Through the recommendation of their guilds, small and medium size may obtain Premier Chou En-lai from the leaders loans from the Bank to finance their businesses.